 Packed Lunch Items

 Audley has been awarded Healthy School status – an award that both pupils and staff are very proud of.
-As part of in keeping with the healthy school requirements, we teach children to make healthy lifestyle choices both at home and at school.
+In keeping with the healthy school requirements, we teach children to make healthy lifestyle choices both at home and at school.

 Listed below are our current expectations regarding school packed lunch items: